 Speaking of the staff, I have to commend the staff at Lahontan along with the facilities.
 Olympic was a neat experience and the staff was nice for the most part, but we always felt a bit out of place as “outsiders” at such a prestigious club.
 At Lahontan, we truly felt like premium members for the day.
 Everyone was so friendly and overly helpful, especially down in the locker room where the attendant walked us around, gave us our choice of guest lockers and made us feel welcome.
 The locker room/clubhouse was incredible with all the amenities you could want.

-Both courses at Lahontan were designed by Tom Weiskopf, and obviously the main championship course gets all the attention it deserves.
-I felt like each hole design offered something a little different and there are a few different “sections” to the course, from tighter wooded areas to hilly/rocky/rugged desert spots to more open meadow holes.
+Both courses at Lahontan were designed by Tom Weiskopf, and obviously the main Championship Course gets all the attention it deserves.
+I felt like each hole design offered something a little different and there are a few different “sections” to the course, from tighter wooded areas to hilly/rocky/rugged desert terrain to more open meadow holes.
 It’s a really good mix and interesting around every turn.

 The course offers numerous tee boxes that allow for players of all skills to find what they are looking for.
 You can really stretch it out and make the course super difficult from the back green tees (7,335 yards 73.8/138) or you can move way up and play the whites (6,040 yards 68.4/119).
 I decided to play the blue tees (6,496 yards 70.3/126), which I felt were the perfect fit for me thanks to a little distance help from the elevation in Truckee.